Jaded-Encoding-Thaumaturgy/JET-guide/docs/sources/dvd-remux.md

 You should now be able to see the DVD content.

 !!! info "Skipping to the menu"

     You can click _Navigate > Title Menu_ to skip the trailers/warning
     and get straight to the menu.

 ![Example of MPC-HC opened to a DVD](./img/dvd-remux/preview/mpc-dvd-opened.png)

-You will want to take note of whether there are individual titles for each episode, or if they're all in one big title.
+You will want to take note of
+whether there are individual titles for each episode, or if they're all in one big title.
-You can check this by clicking on the titles in _Navigate > Titles_.
+You can check this by clicking on the titles under _Navigate > Titles_.
 If they're all in one big title, you will need to figure out how to split them.
 You can find the split points by referencing the chapters.
 These can be found on the timeline, or by using the _Navigate > Chapters_ menu.

+DVDs can contain multiple angles for certain scenes, though this is rare for anime releases.
+These angles can be found
+under _Navigate > Angles_.
-If you want to preserve the original video as closely as possible, you'll also want to preserve the angles.
+If you want to preserve multiple angles, you will need to remux each angle separately.
-If there are multiple angles,
-they can be found in _Navigate > Angles_.
+However,
+for most anime DVDs,
+you can ignore angles entirely as they typically only contain one viewpoint.

 ### Audio